Silent Cry: Reception and problems during album campaign

 Despite the album's underwhelming sales (less than 50,000 units), the band once again played the main stage of the Reading and Leeds festivals (this time in their highest ever position on the line-up), before taking on their biggest UK tour consisting of 29 different dates.
 The tour saw the band play at the Brixton Academy after a three year pause, alongside the London Astoria for the last ever time as well as being their last show there as an Echo Label artist.
 The venue was later torn down the following year.
-The tour and indeed the campaign for the album ended on December 2 2008 at the Portsmouth Pyramids Centre.
+The tour and indeed the campaign for the album ended on 2 December 2008 at the Portsmouth Pyramids Centre.

 The following year Feeder released the Seven Sleepers EP, on their Japanese label Victor.
 It contained two new tracks titled "Seven Sleepers" and "Snowblind", which the band recorded for a self-released tour only EP.
 As the band were still under contract with Echo at the time, the release did not occur but were instead released as part of the import EP.

 Over the next fourteen years, the band’s opinion on its commercial success may have differed.
 When the band got their tenth U.K. Top 10 album in 2022, the band proclaimed this their landmark achievement.
 As this album was one of those ten, their opinions on its commercial performance may have changed over the years, looking more towards its highest chart placing instead of its overall performance.
+In podcasts that have followed in recent years, Nicholas has often cited tracks from the album as the best ones he's written, with "Fires" often getting a mention.